Anisotropic matter and nonlinear electromagnetics black holes: Rotating charged NED black holes

 The rotating charged black hole solution with NED matter is obtained by applying the Newman-Janis algorithm to a static spherically symmetric solution Eq.(\ref{hc-fun}) as~\cite{Boyer:1966qh, Carter:1968ks, Kim:2019hfp}

 where

-The $\xi(s,q)=0$ case leads to the KN black hole and $\xi(s,q)=0$ with $q=0$ corresponds to the Kerr black hole~\cite{Kerr:1963ud}, regarding as two references for rotating black hole.
-At this stage, we mention that the event (outer) horizon ($r_+$) for the spacetime (\ref{metric}) is located at the largest radius as a solution to $\triangle=0$~\cite{Carter:1969zz}, leading to the event horizon for KN black hole with $\xi(s,q)=0$.
+The $\xi(s,q)=0$ case leads to the KN black hole, and $\xi(s,q)=0$ with $q=0$ corresponds to the Kerr black hole~\cite{Kerr:1963ud}, regarding as two references to the rotating black hole.
+At this stage, we mention that the event (outer) horizon ($r_+$) for the spacetime (\ref{metric}) is located at the largest radius as a solution to $\triangle=0$~\cite{Carter:1969zz}, leading to the event horizon for the KN black hole with $\xi(s,q)=0$.
 The region between the event horizon and the infinite-redshift surface of $F(r, \theta) =0$ is called the ergosphere~\cite{Ruffini:1970sp}.

-In this case, its horizon structure depends on $s>0$ and $\xi$ critically, so we encounter a difficulty to display it.
-However, requiring $\Delta=0$ and $\Delta'=0$ simultaneously, the extremal rotating black hole whose horizons are degenerate is determined by~\cite{Badia:2020pnh}
+In this case, its horizon structure critically depends on $s>0$ and $\xi$, so it is difficult to display it.
+However, requiring $\Delta=0$ and $\Delta'=0$ simultaneously, the extremally rotating black hole whose horizons are degenerate is determined by~\cite{Badia:2020pnh}

 with $\Delta_{\rm KN}=r^2-2Mr +a^2+q^2$.
-This extremal rotating black hole represents a boundary between rotating charged NED black hole and naked singularity.
+This extremal rotating black hole represents the boundary between rotating charged NED black hole and naked singularity.